bademiya21/Extended-Histogram-of-Gradients/C/ExHoG-APCA-Mahalanobis/README.md

   ./configure --with-blitz=/usr/local --with-boost=/usr/local ...

 To compile the code run "sudo make" in the shell.
 Transfer the following binaries into the bin folder of OLTbinaries (downloadable from http://pascal.inrialpes.fr/soft/olt/OLTbinaries.zip) for training and testing
+	classify_rhog
-- classify_rhog, dump_rhog and dump4svmlearn.
+	dump_rhog
+	dump4svmlearn

 A demo script file, runall_INRIA_ExHoG_apca_fppi.sh, using INRIA data set as an example has been provided.
 This code provide results for per-image methodology.